LouiseSteward/learn/adult-hiv/text/quiz-02.md

 ---
-title: Test 2.
+title: Quiz 2.
 Managing people with HIV infection
 style: test
 ---

-# Test 2: Managing people with HIV infection
+# Quiz 2: Managing people with HIV infection

 1. Which of the following is dangerous to people with HIV infection?
 	-	Immunisation against hepatitis A and B